ramGit22/damm-v2/README.md

 ## Config key state
-- vault_config_key: alpha-vault address, that is able to buy pool before activation_point
+- vault_config_key: alpha-vault address that is able to buy pool before activation_point
 - pool_creator_authority: if this address is non-default, then only this address can create pool with that config key (for launchpad)
-- pool_fees: includes base fee scheduler, dynamic-fee, protocol fee percent, partner fee percent and referral fee percent configuration
+- pool_fees: includes base fee scheduler, dynamic-fee, protocol fee percent, partner fee percent, and referral fee percent configuration
-- activation_type: determined whether pools are run in slot or timestamp
+- activation_type: determines whether pools are run in slot or timestamp
-- collect_fee_mode: determined whether pool should collect fees in both tokens or only one token
+- collect_fee_mode: determines whether pool should collect fees in both tokens or only one token
 - sqrt_min_price: square root of min price for pools
-- sqrt_min_price: square root of max price for pools
+- sqrt_max_price: square root of max price for pools

 ## Development